 Children's work is presented according to the agreed school's presentation policy.
-In addition, children use pencil in their maths books.
+In addition, children use pencil in their maths books and often work vertically, presenting work in two columns.
 Children use appropriate maths exercise books for their stage of development.
 One digit per box is a clear rule when recording on squared paper.
 Children are encouraged to record their working out/mental jottings in their book, with the answers to questions being made more explicit.